 We throw Casper on the ground and are stomping on him, while he giggles.
 Then Jack feels sorry for him, “Jesus, Tim, did you eat too many Wheaties this morning?”
 We’ve rolled around, messing up our (sorta) nice clothes.
 We go straight to his room.
 He lends me a fresh shirt and trousers.
 He has two closets full of clothes.

 “All hand-me-downs from my older brothers.”

-I looked and saw they were mostly 50s style button downs and even Ivy League khakis, with the loop belt on the butt.
+I look and see they are mostly 50s style button downs, even Ivy League khakis, with a loop belt on the butt.

-“I like these,” as I snapped his loop.
+“I like these,” as I snap his loop.

-“Stop it,” he warned, “I’m not letting you fuck me until you’ve met my parents.”
+“Stop it,” he warns, “I’m not letting you fuck me until you meet my parents.”

-Casper pulled out his cock and I held Jack down for a few seconds while he humped him.
+Casper pulls out his cock.
+I hold Jack down for a few seconds while Casper humps him.

-We all jumped up when we heard is mom call up, “Is that you Johnny?
+We all jump up when we hear his mom call up, “Is that you Johnny?
 Are you home?”

 “Yes.
 I have friends with me.”